masatakashiwagi/portfolio/content/about.md

 I was working as Machine Learning Engineer and MLOps Engineer in web services company that focuses on families.
 I led the development of the data infrastructure and pipeline for the search system and the recommendation system using machine learning.
 I also contributed to the development of the external presence of the company through the promotion of MLOps.

-Now, I`m working as Machine Learning Engineer in software company which has a customer communication platform.
+Now, I`m working as Machine Learning Engineer at a SaaS company which provides a platform for customer communication.

 ***
 ## **Work Experience**